geeksforsocialchange/two-towers/content/timeline/MEN_article/index.md

 ---
 title: Tower demolition announced # My lovely content
 decade: 2010 # 1970
-category: # global_news, uk_news, oldham_news, oldham_history, towers, surrounding_estate # Always exactly one category
+category: # global_news, UK_news, oldham_news, oldham_history, towers, surrounding_estate # Always exactly one category
 year: 2018 # 1975 # if we have it
 source: Manchester Evening News # Sheila # If we have it
 link: https://www.manchestereveningnews.co.uk/news/greater-manchester-news/run-down-tower-blocks-going-15347629 # https://wikipedia.org/dsdsadsa # If we have it